SonuMucesh/NHK-Live-Stream-Recorder/README.md

       - ./logs:/app/logs
  ```

-Make sure to replace `/path/to/config.json` and `/path/to/recordings` with the actual paths to your configuration file and desired output directory.
+Make sure to replace `/path/to/config.json`, `/path/to/recordings` and `./logs`with the actual paths to your configuration file and desired output directory.

 ### Contributing